-2 Florida law redirects to various trust funds Documentary Stamp Tax Collections which otherwise would go into the General Revenue Fund.
+Florida law redirects to various trust funds Documentary Stamp Tax Collections which otherwise would go into the General Revenue Fund.

-3A new revenue sharing agreement (the "2021 Compact") became effective on August 11, 2021, however the Tribe discontinued payments after FY 2021-22 due to litigation.
-Payments resumed in January 2024, but new estimates have not yet been incorporated into this table.
+2 A new revenue sharing agreement (the "2021 Compact") became effective on August 11, 2021, however payments were discontinued after Fiscal Year 2021-22 due to litigation.
+Payments resumed in January 2024-25.

-Operating and Fixed Capital Outlay Budget by Program Area1 Fiscal Years 2019-20 through 2023-24 (in millions of dollars)
+Operating and Fixed Capital Outlay Budget by Program Area1 Fiscal Years 2020-21 through 2024-25 (in millions of dollars)